|

 THRIVE is a tool to help people understand and prioritize the factors within their own communities that can help improve health and safety.
 The tool identifies key factors and allows a user to rate how important that factor might be in the community.
 In also provides information about how each factor is related to health outcomes and some direction about what to do to address the factor and where to go for more information.
 Click here for more information.

 The Community Healthy Weight Network Action Guide is the result of a three-year collaboration between the Duke University Medical School (DUMC) and the University of South Carolina School of Medicine.
 The objective of the Guide is to provide community-based groups with the tools needed to promote healthy weight.
 The Guide provides tips on how to build a community network that can promote better nutrition, increased physical activity, and healthy weight.
-Click here for more information.
+Click for more information.

 The Community Tool Box is the world's largest resource for free information on essential skills for building healthy communities.
 It offers over 7,000 pages of practical guidance in creating change and improvement.
 Click here for more information.